Request Early Access Getting Started Guide

 Try something like:

-1. Ask clarifying questions (what time zone? how many stories?)
+1. Create – Claude asks clarifying questions (what time zone? how many stories? what email?) and builds the agent.

 Agents support both simple intervals and cron expressions:

-Agents can also “wake up” on a webhook firing.
-If you find your self wanting to run every minute polling something, you probably want a webhook instead.
+Agents can also wake up on webhook triggers.
+If you find yourself wanting to run every minute polling something, a webhook is probably what you want instead.

 Managing your agents